 Team Concealer: Put Concealer on First to Cover Dark Circles

 Many makeup artists say that concealer should be applied before foundation to cover really dark undereye circles.
 So, if you often look fatigued, you should cover the darkness under your eyes with concealer before applying foundation.
 Why?
 Because extra dark circles require at least one layer of concealer.
-When you put too much concealer on top of foundation, it’s hard to blend the foundation in.
+When you put too much concealer on top of the foundation, it’s hard to blend the foundation in.

 Are you into the all-natural look and shy away from makeup for the most part?
 Then you can use concealer alone without foundation if you wish.
 Dab a bit on those breakouts or dark areas and blend well.
 Just be sure to use a concealer that perfectly matches your skin tone so nobody knows but you.